samcat437/Milestone-3/README.md

 4. As a returning user, I will be able to view the details I have added previously.
 * I will be directed to my profile page when I return like [this](https://github.com/samcat437/Milestone-3/blob/main/avonstringquartetreviews/docs/test-screenshots/my_wedding.png)

+5. As a returning user, I will be able to edit the details I have added previously.
+* I can do this by clicking on the edit button.

 #### Review Page

 1. As a visiting user, I would like to view previous reviews submitted into the database.